 Skip to main content

-Working every day in 80 countries to bring food assistance to millions of children, women and men, the World Food Programme (WFP) must ensure that the food it delivers is safe, nutritious and of good quality.
+Working every day in more than 80 countries to bring food assistance to millions of children, women and men, the World Food Programme (WFP) must ensure that the food it delivers is safe, nutritious and of good quality.
 Vigilance is all the more important given the often harsh conditions we operate in.
 The food we distribute travels long distances by road, sea and air, and ideal storage environments can be difficult to guarantee.

 With the expertise of highly specialized staff, WFP oversees the safety and quality of its food at every step along the supply chain – from production to processing and packaging; from storage and handling to distribution.
 While the health of the people we serve is our main concern, we also have a responsibility to ensure our donors’ contributions are used to buy good, nutritious food and that the way it is handled and delivered will preserve its quality.